audiovisual artist & filmmaker

 DESCRIPTION

-The work creates a dialogue between the lightning and drums as rhythm and randomness, patterns and unpredictability.
-There is no climax, no thunder and no recurrent pattern guiding the viewer.
-The drums evoke a sense of anticipation, suggesting that something is about to happen, though it remains unclear what or when.
+There’s no climax, no thunder and no recurrent pattern guiding the viewer.
+The lightning and drums both seem to create a sense of anticipation, suggesting that something is about to happen, though it remains unclear what and when.
+JUPITER plays with this tension of expectations, reflecting current times of instability and uncertainty.

 ©2026 Florinda Ciucio